WW2 evacuees: experiences, emotions and attitudes of host families

 There is a great deal of information available about the WW2 evacuation of city children into rural areas to keep them safe from the Nazi blitz.
 This page is different.
 It lets you see evacuation through the experiences, emotions and attitudes of the families who were forced to host the evacuees.

-By Elisabeth Anne Davey (1933-2017): her childhood recollections from an evacuee area with additional firsthand contributions
+By Elisabeth Anne Davey (1933-2017): her childhood recollections of what is was like for a community to have evacuees foisted on them, with additional firsthand contributions

 Why rural households had to have evacuees